Sri Lanka Discovery

 The minimum age for this trip is 18 years, the maximum is 39 years.

-British citizens will need a tourist visa to enter Sri Lanka, which you can apply for online as a 30 day tourist visa (ETA).
+Until 31st January 2020 British nationals can get a free visa on arrival for stays of up to 30 days.
+This rule is subject to change.
+We recommend you check the latest visa regulations with the Sri Lanka Embassy.
 You should also ensure that your passport will still be in date for six months after your return.
 All visa information is subject to change and you should consult the nearest High Commission or Embassy for the most up to date information

 How Many People Will There Be In My Group?